huaminghuangtw/Evergreen-Notes/Permanent-Notes/decision-making.md

 [@dukeQuitPowerKnowing2022]

-- Decisions should be made like bets: weighing probability of success × payoff.
+* Decisions should be made like bets: weighing probability of success × payoff.
-- If the expected value of continuing is lower than switching, [**quit sooner**](the-art-of-quitting.md).
+* If the expected value of continuing is lower than switching, [quit sooner](the-art-of-quitting.md).

 ---

 ## See Also

 * [Mental Models](mental%20models.md)